Brett-Tanner/Journal/2024/Jul_24.md

   - Probably a method on the course that grabs all the course lessons and checks for missing based on weeks/days
   - Might also want to check for dups
   - [] Notify if upcoming missing lessons from a cron job
+- [] Add a way to upload lessons from a CSV
 - [] Automatically:
   - [] Create default teacher and class when new schools create
   - [] Add uploaded students to their school's default class